DIU TOURISM | TOP PLACES TO VISIT & TOUR PACKAGES

 Best Time to Visit Diu: October to March

 State: Daman & Diu | District: Diu

 At a distance of 82 km from Somnath, 122 km from Amreli, 135 km from Keshod, 149 km from Junagadh, 173 km from Palitana, 209 km from Bhavnagar, 210 km from Porbandar, 232 km from Rajkot, 305 km from Jamnagar, 313 km from Dwarka, 343 km from Okha, 369 km from Ahmedabad, 427 km from Vadodara, 564 km from Surat and 842 km from Mumbai, Diu is a small island in the Union territory of Daman and Diu.
-Lies near the coast of Kathiyawad region of Gujarat, Diu is one of the popular tourist destinations in India and among the must include places in Gujarat Tour Packages.
+Lies near the coast of Kathiyawad region of Gujarat, Diu is one of the popular tourist destinations in India you must include in honeymoon packages and among the must include places in Gujarat Tour Packages.

 Diu, the picturesque isle located off the coast of Gujarat is surrounded by the Arabian Sea on three sides.
 The name Diu is derived from the Sanskrit word 'dweep' meaning island.
 Diu is separated from the mainland by a narrow channel and two tiny mainland enclaves.
 It boasts some stunning beaches, limestone cliffs, and shimmering golden sand beaches.
 Diu is one of the oldest Portuguese colonies of the world and among the least populated districts of India.
 It is also a major fishing town popular for delectable seafood.